 In this guide, we will provide helpful information about the car accident settlement process.

 Accident Settlement Process & Timeline

 Florida’s “no-fault” insurance system means that each individual’s insurance provider will cover their own bills and expenses, regardless of fault.
-However, it is possible to pursue a claim against the at-fault driver’s insurance for property damage to your vehicle.
+However, it is possible to pursue a claim against the at-fault driver’s insurance company for property damage to your vehicle.

 Medical bills from a collision can vary greatly depending on the severity of the accident.
-Minor accidents may require a visit to the ER or to a chiropractor for a stiff neck or back.
-More serious accidents can rack up significantly more bills, ranging from ambulance transport from the scene of the accident to the hospital to ER doctor, hospital, and radiology bills (all separate bills from the same visit!), to post-care services like physical therapy or in-home care.
+Minor accidents may require a visit to the emergency room or to a chiropractor for a stiff neck or back.
+More serious accidents can rack up even more bills, ranging from ambulance transport from the scene of the accident to the hospital, to the ER doctor, hospital, and radiology bills (all separate bills from the same visit!), to post-care services like physical therapy or in-home care.
 It’s important to keep detailed records and copies of all bills following an accident.

 Serious accidents can leave drivers and/or passengers in bad shape.
 In many cases, serious injuries come with significant recovery times.
 During that recovery time, rehabilitation and physical therapy are needed to restore range of motion, flexibility, and strength.

 When an accident leaves a driver or passenger injured and unable to show up for work, the question of who will make up for the lost wages comes into question.
 Discussing your lost wages is important during an initial consultation with an auto accident attorney.
 The attorney should be able to provide you with an actionable plan to ensure that you and your family are not going to go without during your recovery period.

 COST OF MEDICAL EQUIPMENT